 Usually valve replacement requires an open heart procedure with a “sternotomy.”, in which the chest is surgically separated (open) for the procedure.
-The TAVR or TAVI procedures can be done through very small openings that leave all the chest bones in place, so recovery is generally much faster.
+The TAVR or TAVI procedures can be done through very small openings that leave all the chest bones in place.

 Who is a good candidate for this type of valve surgery?

-Most people who have this procedure are in their 70s or 80s and often have other medical conditions that make them a better candidate for this type of surgery.
+At this time the procedure is reserved for those people for whom an open heart procedure poses intermediate risk.
+For that reason, most people who have this procedure are in their 70s or 80 and often have other medical conditions that make them a better candidate for this type of surgery.

 Is there any type of financial assistance for people in need of TAVR or TAVI valve replacement who lack necessary funds or healthcare coverage for the procedure?